The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Chocolate Cheesecake Ganache Topping

-The ganache adds the perfect finishing flavor touch to the best Chocolate Cheesecake.
-It’s also nice to have if your cheesecake did develop cracks — cover them up with this ganache and no one is the wiser!
+The ganache adds the perfect finishing touch to the best Chocolate Cheesecake.
+It’s also nice to have if your cheesecake did develop cracks—cover them up with this ganache and no one will know!

 • Use high-quality milk chocolate for best results.
 You’ll get both a better melt and better flavor.
 My favorite for this Chocolate Cheesecake is Ghirardelli® or Guittard®.

 • Decorate!
-If the ganache doesn’t go on glossy and perfect, don’t fret!
-Add a garnish like chocolate curls, whipped cream, or chocolate candies
+If the ganache doesn’t go on perfect, don’t fret!
+Add a garnish like chocolate curls, whipped cream, or chocolate candies.

 Process shots-- images of the chocolate cheesecake filling being added to the baked Oreo crust and then being baked again